 b&w illustrations, 270 x 249mm, 160 pages in hardback.
 ISBN

 The exhibition Jeremy Gardiner: Unfolding Landscape is at the Kings Place Gallery, 90 York Way, London, N1 9AG: 8 March - 26 April 2013.
 The exhibition tours to University Gallery Newcastle,Northumbria University, Sandyford Road, Newcastle upon Tyne, NE1 8ST: 24 May - 5 July 2013.

-A shorter version of this review will be published in the Art Quarterly magaine of the Art Fund, in June 2013.
+A shorter version of this review is published in the Art Quarterly magaine of the Art Fund, June 2013.